Part II At Kabini

 After a nice boat ride we were back on the shores – we were hanging out near the nets and the tree houses most of the time.
 Somewhere inbetween we had lunch and I also found the time to go to the hammock.
 After 12.00 there was again a flurry of activities, with more people checking in.
 Our neighbour at Tent 3 had left and a new group came in.
 We were feeling like veterans in the place, but nothing to beat Aruna and Anand who were expected to stay for one more day.

 After lunch we were ushered out for a boat safari.
 This was a nice concept and different from the experience of the previous day.
 We were all given life jackets and put into the boat.
 This was the case with the paddle boat as well as the coracle, and I did appreciate the sense of safety that is now being practiced.
-As the boat started we found that the weather was very windy and the water a bit rough.
-It was really a nice sight – water all around, and we could see elephants far and near.
-We also saw a crocodile on the shore – unfortunately I could not take a picture but here is one from Aruna’s camera.

 The sheer experience of the boat ride was worth the decision to stay on for an extra day.
 I guess people going in for a one-day package in Kabini do not realize what they miss out on the second day.
 I however possibly cannot vouch if a third day was worth it, and we did not hear from Aruna/Anand about it.
 It appeared that JLR quickly was running out of ideas if we stayed longer.
 They actually asked us if we were interested in any activity the next morning – indicating that this was an optional exercise.
 We did choose to go on an additional safari, and more about it a little later.